Jiayi666/Jiayi666.github.io/_posts/2019-01-10-lpr-code-base.md

 ### Controllers in LPR codebase

+> In the LPR codebase, we don't need to control ubot with pure PID controller provided by `ros_control` package.
+Many previous student has created very useful high-level controller in `ubot_control` package.

 #### The `ubot_control` package

 &nbsp;&nbsp;&nbsp;&nbsp;In the codebase, `ubot_control` package provided controllers including `bimanual_endpoint_controller` and `grasp_controller`.
 See the file `catkin_ws/src/ubot/ubot_assembly/launch/startup_task.launch` for how to load those controllers from launch file.
 Also see `catkin_ws/src/umass_model/Readme`, in this file follow it's instruction for start simulation, this will launch the bimanual position control from terminal.
 Don't forget to `rosservice call gazebo/unpause_physics` to see the simulation result.